wunderio/drupal-updates-log/README.md

 - `lando scan` - Run code scanners after development and before committing.
 - `lando test` - Run tests during/after development and before committing.

-## Debugging - What to do when you dont see expexted results?
+## Debugging - What to do when you dont see expected results?

 - Check the status at "Available updates" report.
 Is it red or green?
 - Run this `drush eval '$available = update_get_available(TRUE); $project_data = update_calculate_project_data($available); var_dump($project_data);'`